-Colleagues and friends established this award in the honor and memory of John Frederick Fulkerson (1922–1991).
+Colleagues and friends established this fund in honor and memory of John Frederick Fulkerson (1922–1991).
 The following obituary, written by John M. Barnes, Clifford J. Gabriel, David R. MacKenzie, and Robert C. Riley, describes Dr. Fulkerson's professional accomplishments.
 It was published in Phytopathology Vol. 81, No. 9, 1991, p.
 945.

 John F. Fulkerson